-William “Buffalo Bill” Cody would occasionally drop into the bar from 1883-1915.
-Rumor has it that in 1883 he dropped in with his Wild West troupe and bought a round of drinks for everyone before paying the tab with a $1,000 bill.
-In 1892 the brothers Glur installed a beer garden with eight tables, sixteen benches and electric lights.
-It was shaded by large trees and gave it an appearance of a retreat in the woods.
+William “Buffalo Bill” Cody would occasionally stop by the bar between 1883 and 1915.
+Rumor has it that in 1883 he arrived with his Wild West troupe and bought a round of drinks for everyone, paying the tab with a $1,000 bill.
+In 1892, the Glur brothers installed a beer garden with eight tables, sixteen benches, and electric lights.
+Shaded by large trees, it gave the appearance of a retreat in the woods.

-In 1894 Joseph sold his share of the business to William due to his wife’s health issues.
-Joseph purchased 33 acres of land near Escondido near San Diego where he grew lemon, orange and olive trees in addition to peaches and apricots.
-They later relocated to San Bernandino where he would ship barrels of wine back to Columbus for the tavern.
-William continued to operate the bar until 1914.
-Afterwards he founded Farmers State Bank in 1917.
+In 1894, Joseph sold his share of the business to William due to his wife’s health issues.
+Joseph purchased 33 acres of land near Escondido, close to San Diego, where he grew lemon, orange, and olive trees in addition to peaches and apricots.
+They later relocated to San Bernardino, where he shipped barrels of wine back to Columbus for the tavern.
+William continued to operate the bar until 1914 and then founded Farmers State Bank in 1917.

 William hired Louis Glur in 1903 when he was just seventeen years old.
-11 years later in 1914, Louis took over the bar and renamed it Glur’s Tavern.
-After prohibition started in 1920 it operated as a soft drink and ice cream parlor.
-Its owner also brought in decks of cards, cribbage boards, slot machines and started serving food in an attempt to keep it open.
-The effort paid off as the bar has remained open ever since.
-It also started a tradition of playing cards in the bar that continues to this day.
+Louis took over it over in 1914 and renamed it Glur’s Tavern.
+After Prohibition began in 1920, it operated as a soft drink and ice cream parlor.
+The owner also brought in decks of cards, cribbage boards, and slot machines and began serving food in an effort to keep the business open.
+The effort paid off, as the bar has remained open ever since.
+It also established a tradition of card playing that continues to this day.

 Omaha Exploration is sponsored by @Rockbrook Mortgage Inc.